CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (3) In case of doubt, an interpretation under which an event is a condition of an obligor's duty is preferred over an interpretation under which the non-occurrence of the event is a ground for discharge of that duty after it has become a duty to perform.

->As noted in above comment for Section 9-D, this article is particularly loaded for assessment of relevance of human concepts and sub-process in AAS context under AALE process.
+>As noted in above comment for Section 9-D, _**this article § 227 is particularly loaded for assessment of relevance of human concepts and sub-process in AAS context under AALE process.**_

 ### § 228.
 Satisfaction of the Obligor as a Condition